Lightning-AI/ecosystem-ci/README.md

 ### Adding your own project config

-1. First Fork this project to be able to create a new Pull Request, and work within a specific branch.
+1. First, fork this project to be able to create a new Pull Request, and work within a specific branch.

 ```bash
 gh repo fork PyTorchLightning/ecosystem-ci